UniMath/agda-unimath/src/synthetic-homotopy-theory/smash-products-of-pointed-types.lagda.md

   map-smash-prod-wedge-Pointed-Type =
     map-pointed-map pointed-map-smash-prod-wedge-Pointed-Type

-  eq-map-smash-prod-wedge-Pointed-Type :
+  contraction-map-smash-prod-wedge-Pointed-Type :
     ( x : type-Pointed-Type (A ∨∗ B)) →
     map-smash-prod-wedge-Pointed-Type x ＝
     point-Pointed-Type (A ∧∗ B)
-  eq-map-smash-prod-wedge-Pointed-Type x =
+  contraction-map-smash-prod-wedge-Pointed-Type x =
     ( glue-pushout
       ( map-prod-wedge-Pointed-Type A B)
       ( map-pointed-map {A = A ∨∗ B} {B = unit-Pointed-Type}